Alonso-del-Arte/blackjack/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2023.
+This project might be open to Hacktoberfest 2024.

-# Guidelines for Hacktoberfest 2023 Contributors
+# Guidelines for Hacktoberfest 2024 Contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in